dgray001/gray_online/README.md

 ## Current Version

-v0.6ar: Implement execution of basic move order
+v0.6as: Implement execution of basic zone move order

 ## Dev Use